Food safety

 11. Clean and sanitize all cold-holding equipment regularly to prevent the growth of bacteria.

-12. When retrieving chilled foods, always use the First-in, first-out method.
+12. When retrieving chilled foods, always use the first-in, first-out method.

 13. Train employees on proper cold holding techniques, including temperature monitoring and food handling procedures, and proper thermometer calibration.